 - Distribute all the pieces from a fraction circle kit to the children.
 If you have a small group give children 2 or 3 pieces each.

-- Turn a number card over.
-E.G. number 4.
-Count out the first four children sitting around the circle with that piece and have them place their shape, one at a time, on the carpet next to the same pie shape, trying to complete a circle.
+- Show the children the shape and call its name.
+If the number is 4, then four children with that card place their shape, one at a time, on the carpet next to the same pie shape, trying to complete a circle.

 - As the game continues whole circles are formed as the children have turns placing their pieces on the carpet.